themattmayfield/filemaker-webdirect-record/README.md

 ![Script](/img/database_field.png)

+- If you are going to display the field in your layout, I usually turn browse mode off so the user cannot change the value.

 3. In your HTML page, link to the newly created Filemaker script:
 - this is how the link is set up.